scalameta/scalameta/semanticdb/semanticdb3/javacp.md

   * The `Arrays.asList` method: `java.util.Arrays#asList(T*).`
   * The `a` parameter of that method: `java.util.Arrays#asList(T*).(a)`
   * The `T` type parameter of that method: `java.util.Arrays#asList(T*).[T]`

+<a name="java-root-package"></a>
+##### Root package

+The root package is a synthetic package that does not exist in the JLS but has an equivalent in the SLS [\[20\]][20].
+The root package is the owner of the unnamed and all top-level named packages.
+The motivation to define a root package for the Java language is to keep consistency with how package owners are encoded in [Scala symbols](#scala-symbol).

 <a name="java-type"></a>
 #### Type